Let's (L)Arp (2018) With Nora Hansen and Grant Moxom at Arp-Museum Cologne (DE)

 Take a look at the script HERE

 For this exhibition Pando has invited mother and daughter Pisuisse to form a collaborative duo.
-Departing from the female body, one body gave birth to the other, the duo worked together on a site specific installation in the wine cellar of a summer residency in France.
+Departing from the female body, one body gave birth to the other, the duo worked together on a site specific installation in the wine cellar in France.

 Growing up during the ‘Second Wave’ of feminism, Rieneke Pisuisse connects with artists like Barbara Hepworth and Eva Hesse; dealing with the female body, ideas of domesticity, and personal experience, without necessarily explicitly identifying with feminism as such.
 During later years, she focusses more on postmodern theory within her sculptures.